Notre Dame School of Architecture

-The University of Notre Dame School of Architecture was the first Catholic university in America to offer a degree in architecture, beginning in 1898.
-The School offers undergraduate and post-graduate architecture programs.
+The University of Notre Dame School of Architecture is the architecture school at the University of Notre Dame.
+It was the first Catholic university in America to offer a degree in architecture, beginning in 1898.

-The School of Architecture has approximately 200 undergraduate students and 30 graduate students.
-The School has a library, which includes a rare book collection dedicated to the history of the study and practice of architecture in the United States.
-The School of Architecture is the smallest of the six major program divisions of the University (the others being the Mendoza College of Business, the College of Arts and Letters, the College of Engineering, the College of Science, and the Law School).

-The School of Architecture is located in Walsh Family Hall on the Notre Dame campus.
-It holds the architecture library, a hall of casts, offices, studios, classrooms, and a gallery.

-The School teaches (pre-modernist) traditional architecture and urban planning (e.g. following the principles of New Urbanism and New Classical Architecture).
-It awards the annual Richard H. Driehaus Prize at Notre Dame School of Architecture for achievements in classical and traditional architecture and sustainable urbanism.

 History

-The University of Notre Dame, founded in 1842 by Edward Sorin, is an independent, national Catholic university located in Notre Dame, Indiana.
-Architecture as a discipline was taught at the University as early as 1869, but it was not until 1898 that an architecture degree was offered.
+Architecture as a discipline was taught at the university as early as 1869, but it was not until 1898 that an architecture degree was offered.
 The first architecture graduate was Cuban Eugenio Rayneri Piedra who earned his degree in 1904.
-From 1931 to 1963, the Law School was houses in what is today Crowley Hall on Main Quad.
+From 1931 to 1963, the Law School was housed in what is today Crowley Hall on Main Quad.
 The building was constructed in 1893 and hosted the Institute of Technology until it was damaged by fire in 1916; after a restoration it housed the Notre Dame Law School until 1931 before hosting the Architecture Department.

 When the new Hesburgh Library was opened in 1963, the old Lemmonier Library (now Bond Hall) was given to the Department of Architecture.
 The head of the department, Frank Montana, designed plans to renovate the interiors to fit the new needs of the Architecture school.
 The original limestone exterior with Ionic detailing on the east side was preserved and restored.
 A 10000 sqft addition was also added to the west elevation.
 The main challenge during the renovation was the removal of the library stacks, which had a structural function in the building.

 The interior was reconfigured to serve its new functions as an architecture building and to correspond with its original classical character.
 The main lobby became an exhibit hall, flanked on the north by the Architecture Library and on the south by a new lecture hall.
 The basement contained a darkroom and classrooms, and the mezzanine and second floor were converted into classroom space.
 The renovation itself was a learning experience for the architectural students themselves.